Notification close image

 Exchange guidelines and SEBI in India

-Closer monitoring due to formal designation
+Closer monitoring because of official designation

 Nature of Activity

-Quote voluntarily on various securities
+Quote freely on a range of securities

 Inventory Requirement